openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 ---
 title: Response Design in Collect Earth Desktop
 summary: Collect Earth is a tool that enables data collection through Google Earth.
 Users can analyze high and very high resolution satellite imagery for a wide variety of purposes.
 In this tutorial you will learn how to set up Collect Earth, build a survey, generate/import a sampling grid, collect data, and export that data.
-Establish your sample design in Modules 3.2 and 3.3 beforehand.
 More information is available on the Collect Earth website (http://www.openforis.org/newwebsite/tools/collect-earth.html).
 author:
 - Justine Bui
 - Karen Dyson